 - A. Continuity increases a client's investment in treatment and supervision, and leads to improved outcomes. - B. Continuity values and recognizes progress that has been achieved. - C. Continuity emphasizes the value of ongoing assessment of current needs. - D. Continuity prevents unwarranted repetition of services. - E. Continuity contributes to rapport building and aids in the therapeutic alliance. - 11.020 Members of the MDT/CST should prioritize continuity of care through collaboration with past and present service providers.
-Examples include, but are not limited to, a client being sentenced to the Department of Corrections after a period of community supervision, and transitions between judicial districts.
+Examples include, but are not limited to, a client being sentenced to the Department of Corrections after a period of community supervision, transitions between judicial districts, and clients in the custody of the Department of Human Services stepping down to community providers